Steel material properties

 (Image courtesy of Mabey Bridge Ltd)

-BS EN [1] sets mandatory limits for CEV for all structural steel products covered, and it is a simple task for those controlling welding to ensure that welding procedure specifications used are qualified for the appropriate steel grade, and CEV.
+BS EN [1] enforces CEV limit requirements for all structural steel products covered, simplifying the task for welding practitioners to qualify welding procedure specifications by steel grade and CEV.

 top]